CrossRef/event-data-event-bus/README.md

 ### Storage

 All permanent storage is done on AWS S3.
 The service relies on the S3 read-after-write consistency, which is now [available in all regions](http://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel).
-Discussion in 'Duratbility' section.
+Discussion in 'Durability' section.

 Subscription data is stored in Redis.